dannysu/hakyll-blog/pages/es1-non-left-recursive-grammar.markdown

 <span class="left-margin-40"><a href="#WithStatement">WithStatement</a></span>

 <a name="Block"></a>
-Block:
+Block :
 <span class="left-margin-40">`{` <a href="#StatementList">StatementList</a><sub>opt</sub> `}`</span>

 <a name="StatementList"></a>
-StatementList:
+StatementList :
 <span class="left-margin-40"><a href="#Statement">Statement</a> <a href="#StatementList'">StatementList'</a></span>

 <a name="StatementList'"></a>
-StatementList':
+StatementList' :
 <span class="left-margin-40"><a href="#Statement">Statement</a> StatementList'</span>
 <span class="left-margin-40">&epsilon;</span>

 <a name="VariableStatement"></a>
-VariableStatement:
+VariableStatement :
 <span class="left-margin-40">`var` <a href="#VariableDeclarationList">VariableDeclarationList</a> `;`</span>

 <a name="VariableDeclarationList"></a>
-VariableDeclarationList:
+VariableDeclarationList :
 <span class="left-margin-40"><a href="#VariableDeclaration">VariableDeclaration</a> <a href="#VariableDeclarationList'">VariableDeclarationList'</a></span>

 <a name="VariableDeclarationList'"></a>
-VariableDeclarationList':
+VariableDeclarationList' :
 <span class="left-margin-40">`,` <a href="#VariableDeclaration">VariableDeclaration</a> VariableDeclarationList'</span>
 <span class="left-margin-40">&epsilon;</span>

 <a name="VariableDeclaration"></a>
-VariableDeclaration:
+VariableDeclaration :
 <span class="left-margin-40">Identifier <a href="#Initializer">Initializer</a><sub>opt</sub></span>
 <span class="left-margin-40"><span class="left-margin-40"><small>\*Identifier as defined in Chapter 7 of the spec</small></span></span>

 <a name="Initializer"></a>
-Initializer:
+Initializer :
 <span class="left-margin-40">`=` <a href="#AssignmentExpression">AssignmentExpression</a></span>

 <a name="AssignmentExpression"></a>
-AssignmentExpression:
+AssignmentExpression :
 <span class="left-margin-40"><a href="#ConditionalExpression">ConditionalExpression</a></span>
 <span class="left-margin-40"><a href="#LeftHandSideExpression">LeftHandSideExpression</a> AssignmentOperator AssignmentExpression</span>
 <span class="left-margin-40"><span class="left-margin-40"><small>\*AssignmentOperator as defined in Chapter 7 of the spec</small></span></span>

 <a name="ConditionalExpression"></a>
-ConditionalExpression:
+ConditionalExpression :
 <span class="left-margin-40"><a href="#LogicalORExpression">LogicalORExpression</a></span>
-<span class="left-margin-40"><a href="#LogicalORExpression">LogicalORExpression</a> `?` <a href="#AssignmentExpression">AssignmentExpression</a> `:` <a href="#AssignmentExpression">AssignmentExpression</a></span>
+<span class="left-margin-40"><a href="#LogicalORExpression">LogicalORExpression</a> `?` <a href="#AssignmentExpression">AssignmentExpression</a> ` :` <a href="#AssignmentExpression">AssignmentExpression</a></span>

 <a name="LogicalORExpression"></a>
-LogicalORExpression:
+LogicalORExpression :
 <span class="left-margin-40"><a href="#LogicalANDExpression">LogicalANDExpression</a> <a href="#LogicalORExpression'">LogicalORExpression'</a></span>

 <a name="LogicalORExpression'"></a>
-LogicalORExpression':
+LogicalORExpression' :
 <span class="left-margin-40">`||` <a href="#LogicalANDExpression">LogicalANDExpression</a> LogicalORExpression'</span>
 <span class="left-margin-40">&epsilon;</span>

 <a name="LogicalANDExpression"></a>
-LogicalANDExpression:
+LogicalANDExpression :
 <span class="left-margin-40"><a href="#BitwiseORExpression">BitwiseORExpression</a> <a href="#LogicalANDExpression'">LogicalANDExpression'</a></span>

 <a name="LogicalANDExpression'"></a>
-LogicalANDExpression':
+LogicalANDExpression' :
 <span class="left-margin-40">`&&` <a href="#BitwiseORExpression">BitwiseORExpression</a> LogicalANDExpression'</span>
 <span class="left-margin-40">&epsilon;</span>

 <a name="BitwiseORExpression"></a>
-BitwiseORExpression:
+BitwiseORExpression :
 <span class="left-margin-40"><a href="#BitwiseXORExpression">BitwiseXORExpression</a> <a href="#BitwiseORExpression'">BitwiseORExpression'</a></span>

 <a name="BitwiseORExpression'"></a>
-BitwiseORExpression':
+BitwiseORExpression' :
 <span class="left-margin-40">`|` <a href="#BitwiseXORExpression">BitwiseXORExpression</a> BitwiseORExpression'</span>
 <span class="left-margin-40">&epsilon;</span>

 <a name="BitwiseXORExpression"></a>
-BitwiseXORExpression:
+BitwiseXORExpression :
 <span class="left-margin-40"><a href="#BitwiseANDExpression">BitwiseANDExpression</a> <a href="#BitwiseXORExpression'">BitwiseXORExpression'</a></span>

 <a name="BitwiseXORExpression'"></a>
-BitwiseXORExpression':
+BitwiseXORExpression' :
 <span class="left-margin-40">`^` <a href="#BitwiseANDExpression">BitwiseANDExpression</a> BitwiseXORExpression'</span>
 <span class="left-margin-40">&epsilon;</span>

 <a name="BitwiseANDExpression"></a>
-BitwiseANDExpression:
+BitwiseANDExpression :
 <span class="left-margin-40"><a href="#EqualityExpression">EqualityExpression</a> <a href="#BitwiseANDExpression'">BitwiseANDExpression'</a></span>

 <a name="BitwiseANDExpression'"></a>
-BitwiseANDExpression':
+BitwiseANDExpression' :
 <span class="left-margin-40">`&` <a href="#EqualityExpression">EqualityExpression</a> BitwiseANDExpression'</span>
 <span class="left-margin-40">&epsilon;</span>

 <a name="EqualityExpression"></a>
-EqualityExpression:
+EqualityExpression :
 <span class="left-margin-40"><a href="#RelationalExpression">RelationalExpression</a> <a href="#EqualityExpression'">EqualityExpression'</a></span>

 <a name="EqualityExpression'"></a>
-EqualityExpression':
+EqualityExpression' :
 <span class="left-margin-40">`==` <a href="#RelationalExpression">RelationalExpression</a> EqualityExpression'</span>
 <span class="left-margin-40">`!=` <a href="#RelationalExpression">RelationalExpression</a> EqualityExpression'</span>
 <span class="left-margin-40">&epsilon;</span>

 <a name="RelationalExpression"></a>
-RelationalExpression:
+RelationalExpression :
 <span class="left-margin-40"><a href="#ShiftExpression">ShiftExpression</a> <a href="#RelationalExpression'">RelationalExpression'</a></span>

 <a name="RelationalExpression'"></a>
-RelationalExpression':
+RelationalExpression' :
 <span class="left-margin-40">`<` <a href="#ShiftExpression">ShiftExpression</a> RelationalExpression'</span>
 <span class="left-margin-40">`>` <a href="#ShiftExpression">ShiftExpression</a> RelationalExpression'</span>
 <span class="left-margin-40">`<=` <a href="#ShiftExpression">ShiftExpression</a> RelationalExpression'</span>